unipsycho/Graph-Extensions-LabVIEW-MSChart/README.md

 ![Multiplot](https://raw.githubusercontent.com/unipsycho/Graph-Extensions-LabVIEW-MSChart/master/documentation/images/MSChart-Overview.JPG)

 Add on extensions for graphing in LabVIEW using the MSCharts free component for .NET.
-This allow many types of graphs that are available in LabVIEW to be implemented with fixed data sets.
+This allow many types of graphs that are not available in LabVIEW to be implemented with fixed data sets.

 It is NOT intended for LIVE graphs or real time data on graphs.
 While the .net control can handle that, just fine with data binding, this has not been built into this toolkit for LabVIEW, but is something others are welcome to contribute.